 DEA Form 225 - New Application for Registration

 This form is for new applicants.
 Any person who does not currently possess a DEA registration to conduct business with controlled substances in the following categories may access the application form.
-The categories of applicant who can apply using this form are manufacturers, distributors, importers, exporters, researchers and analytical laboratories.
+The categories of applicant who can apply using this form are manufacturers, distributors, researchers, canine handlers, analytical laboratories, importers, and exporters.

 Complete DEA Form 225 Online (If possible, you are encouraged to use the online forms system to apply for your registration.)

 Note: Researchers with Schedule I drugs only must submit DEA 225 PDF application and the protocol found in 21 CFR 1301.18.
 You cannot apply online for your initial application.

 Download DEA Form 225 (PDF) to apply via U.S. Postal Service.

 Before you enter the form, you may wish to print the instruction pages (recommended) which will assist in completing the form.
 After completing the form, print, sign and mail to DEA.

 Information must be typed or printed in the blocks provided to help reduce data entry errors.
 A physical address is required in address line 1; a post office box or continuation of address may be entered in address line 2.
 Fee exempt applicant must list the address of the fee exempt institution.
 Applicant must enter a valid social security number (SSN), or a tax identification number (TIN) if applying as a business entity.

 Debt collection information is mandatory pursuant to the Debt Collection Improvement Act of 1996.